 Band Banquet Tina Harper

 Following the close of the fall marching band season, the HBA hosts the annual Band Banquet.
 It is a slightly dressed-up occasion, usually held in early or mid-November at the HHS Cafeteria, which is decorated in the theme of the upcoming band trip.
 The evening begins with food, and there are usually about 400 parents, students, and staff in attendance.
 Following dinner, everyone moves to the auditorium for the student-led band season awards, senior recognition, and the much-anticipated band season video.
 It is a fun night for everyone!
 Please help us make this a special night for our program.
+The Band Banquet is being rescheduled to Spring, 2021 due to the Covid-19 restrictions.
+Further information on the revised date will be forthcoming.

-Homecoming Picnic Position Open
+Homecoming Picnic Cancelled

 Each year at homecoming we provide the band students with a picnic barbeque before the game.
 It is our way of saying thanks for helping make homecoming special.
 Please help us by preparing food or helping serve it to our band students.
+The Homecoming picnic is cancelled for 2020 due to Covid-19 restrictions.

 Band Camp Picnic Beth Casey

 Each summer, near the end of the first week of band camp, HBA sponsors a picnic for all the students.
 This event is a nice way for the students to unwind and have fun after an intense week of learning.
 The picnic is held at the Hampton Community Park or Hampton High School, and families will have the opportunity to help and/or donate food for the event.
 Please help us prepare and/or serve the food to the band.
+Due to Covid-19 restrictions, the Band Camp Picnic is Cancelled.

 Chaperones Mike Graff